Vegan Lancashire hotpot is adapted from the classic Lancashire hotpot that is one of Britain's favourite meals.

 - Allow chilled or frozen hotpots to come up to room temperature before baking or reheating.

-- Reheat hotpots by placing on the middle shelf in the oven at the cooking temperature, pop a cover over to prevent the potatoes going too browned or overcooked.
-Reheat for 30 minutes and check the progress, reheat for more time if necessary until the hotpot is piping hot.
+- Reheat hotpots by placing on the middle shelf in the oven at the cooking temperature, pop a cover over to prevent the potatoes going too browned if preferred but this may not be necessary for the first 20 minutes of reheating at least.
+Reheat for 25-30 minutes or until piping hot and the filling is bubbling hot.

-- Vegan Lancashire hotpot is delicious served with mashed root veggies.
+- Hotpot is delicious served with mashed root veggies.
 Such as parsnip, turnip (swede/rutabaga), carrot, celeriac.
 Try just one root vegetable mash or a combination.

-- Steamed green veggies and vegan gravy is a tasty accompaniment.
+- Steamed green veggies and extra vegan gravy is also a tasty accompaniment.

 - Pickled red cabbage or pickled beetroot is a traditional side dish for Lancashire hotpot.